Multiple endocrine neoplasia type 4

 Inheritance and genomic counselling

 MEN4 is an autosomal dominant condition, although penetrance is difficult to estimate due to its rarity.
-A parent with a pathogenic variant has a 50% chance of passing the variant on to their child.
+Individuals affected by an autosomal dominant condition have one working copy of the gene, and one with a pathogenic variant.
+A parent with a pathogenic variant has a 1 in 2 (50%) chance of passing the variant on to their child.

 Family planning implications